realJohnDoe/kenpo-notes/content/web-of-knowledge/3-punches.md

----
-alias: "Web of Knowledge: Punches 👊"
+# Web of Knowledge: Punches 👊
----